 Credentialing Badge

 Making an Engineering Ambassador Presentation This foundational badge, which is for Engineering Ambassadors (EAs), teaches you how to create an EA outreach presentation.
 In this badge, you will first learn the importance of making an outreach presentation for the Engineering Ambassadors.
 Next, in sections 2, 3, and 4, you will learn strategies for an effective outreach presentation from three different perspectives: content and structure, visual aids, and delivery.
-For each of these first four sections, you verify your understanding of the material through a Kahoot quiz.
-In the fifth and final section, you work with another EA to create and then deliver an outreach presentation to an actual or showcase audience. |
+At the end of these four sections, you verify your understanding of the material through a comprehensive Kahoot quiz.
+In the fifth and final section, you are to work with another EA to create and then deliver an outreach presentation to an actual or showcase audience. |

 1. Changing the Conversation about Engineering

 To learn the importance of making outreach presentations for engineering, you are to review the Executive Summary of Changing the Conversation.
 This document is a book by the National Academy of Engineers about how we as engineers can improve public understanding of engineering.
 The summary is 16 pages and should take you about 20 minutes to review.
 Please pay attention to the reasons for wanting the change public understanding of engineering and the recommended messages for making that change occur.
-Once you have finished reading, you are to complete this section by scoring at least 80% on this section's Kahoot quiz.
-Quiz 1: Score at least 80% (5000 points).
+Once you have finished reading, you are to complete this section by scoring at least 80% on this section's Kahoot quiz. |

 2. Content and Structure of an EA Presentation